any-docs/css/content/guides/values_and_units/using_typed_arithmetic/index.md

 ## Multiplication

 When multiplying values in CSS, only one of the values can have a unit.
-All other values must be unitless {{cssxref("number")}} values.
+All other values must be unitless `number` values.
 This is because you want a product that is a greater or lesser amount of the same unit, and do not want to create squared units, which no CSS properties accept.

 ```css example-good
 calc(200px * 4) /* 800px */